sjdv1982/seamless-tools/conda/README.md

 2. Update the version number in `*/meta.yaml`.
 Git commit and tag.

-3. From here, launch `conda build seamless-cli`.
+3. From here, do `conda activate seamless` and then launch `conda build seamless-cli`.
 Note the output file (.tar.bz2).
 If you forget it, run `conda build seamless-cli --output`

 4. Upload to anaconda: